sylefeb/Silice/projects/terrain/README.md

   <img width="400" src="no_interp.png">
 </p>

 This, of course, is due to the low 128x128 resolution of the height map and color map.
 In computer graphics (and many other fields!) the first thing that comes to ming is 'let's interpolate the data!'.
-Btw, this was one of the huge steps forward when GPU were introduced.
+Btw, this was one of the huge steps forward when GPUs were introduced.
 I vividly remember the jump in quality between the *Tomb Raider* software renderer and the *3dfx* one -- a lot of it was due to the nice smooth bi-linear texture interpolation!
 So, we know what to do, let's interpolate.

-Interpolating the z-coordinates is relatively straightforward, and in this axis aligned version, we actually only have to interpolate between two samples during the x traversal of each z-step (but the code has a full bi-linear traversal commented out, for future use ;) ).
+Interpolating the z-coordinates is relatively straightforward, and in this axis aligned version, we actually only have to interpolate between two samples during the x traversal of each z-step (but the code has a full bilinear traversal commented out, for future use ;) ).
 The linear interpolator is simply:

 ```c
 algorithm interpolator(